linz/topo-workflows/workflows/raster/README.md

 This is a copy of the publish-odr workflow with the addition of a `target` parameter.
 This workflow allows data managers to bypass the `generate-path` step as it has not yet been implemented for historic imagery.

 > [!IMPORTANT]
-> This workflow should only be used when the target path automation is not implemented, for all other instances us `publish-odr`.
+> This workflow should only be used when the target path automation is not implemented, for all other instances use `publish-odr`.

 ```mermaid
 graph TD;